Dr Atiq Zaman

 The inspiration behind Dr Zaman's research stems from the pressing global waste crisis and the ongoing climate emergency.
 Motivated by the urgent need to find sustainable strategies to combat waste and resource depletion, his passion lies in fostering collaboration across diverse sectors and stakeholders, including Indigenous and non-Indigenous communities, industries, governments, and global organisations.
 His research aims to drive impactful change at both local and global levels, contributing meaningfully to the circular economy and the broader climate agenda.

-Dr Zaman’s research focuses on system thinking of the material circularity within the natural and built environment through various circular economy strategies to ensure resource circularity within the system with low-to-no leakage and zero waste.
+Dr Zaman’s research focuses on systems thinking of the material circularity within the natural and built environment through various circular economy strategies to ensure resource circularity within the system with low-to-no leakage and zero waste.

 Teaching Interests and Area of Supervision